Listen to the Editorial Conversation for this chapter:

 Rumors abound about non-F1 wares from its founding to the 1980s; suffice it to say that Communist China, especially during the Great Leap Forward and the Cultural Revolution, was not the time for private enterprising or attempts at personal enrichment.
 The Great Leap Forward (1958 – 1962, 大跃进) was a failed campaign aimed at modernization which led to the mass starvation of up to 55 million people and The Red Guards of the Cultural Revolution (1966 – 1976, 文化大革命) denounced and killed individuals suspected of being insufficiently ideologically aligned with party doctrine (the death toll varies from hundreds-of-thousands to millions of individuals).
 Ceramic Artists had more to fear from minor infringements of doctrine than any desire to make personal wares on the side.

 A system of ceramic studios discussed in the previous chapter An Abbreviated History of Yixing Teapots: Republic of China Yixing History.

 景舟is Gu’s artist name by which he is best known; his given name is pronounced the same with different characters (景洲, Jing Zhou).

 hao: a self-given name for publications and art, very common practice amongst the literati, and often changed throughout life to reflect maturation or discontinuity in art and interests.

-A few other haos were used for a short time, debate continues on which chops match which periods and reasoning.
+A few other haos were used for a short time, debate continues on which additional chops are Gu's and pair with specific periods.